newrelic/.github/docs/repolinter/repolinter-runbook.md

      * `cannot create branch feature/repolinter-action, skipping this repository: Error: Request failed with status code 404` - The Personal Access Token does not have permissions to write to this repository.
 Check that the `public_repo` scope and granted and the user has write permissions to the repository.
      * `cannot create branch feature/repolinter-action, skipping this repository: Error: Request failed with status code 422` - A branch named `feature/repolinter-action` already exists on this repository.
 Is there already a PR for Repolinter Action open?
      * `GaxiosError: Request failed with status code 401` - Check the Personal Access Token.
 Is the token pasted correctly?
 Does it have the permissions needed?
+     * `Config file not found` - Check that you are running the command in `{work}`, and that the `.repo.yml` file is formatted correctly (use www.yamllint.com to check syntax).
+     * `Action returned empty array` - The repolinter workflow file is already present on this repository, did you already apply Repolinter?
+     * `Callback function threw an exception` - Check that the absolute path in the command is correct, and that `{work}/repolinter.yml` is readable by the tool.

 ### Change the policy for a repository